Healthy Homes Assessment Trentham

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a brand new or renewed tenancy is signed for a Trentham rental property, all Healthy Homes compliance items need to be taken care of inside of 90 days.
+Since the 1st July of 2021, once a new or renewed tenancy is signed on a Trentham rental property, all Healthy Homes compliance items must be completed within 90 days.

-Since the 1st July of 2021, if a new or renewed lease is entered into on a Trentham rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+As of 1st July 2021, when a new or renewed tenancy is signed on the Trentham rental property, all Healthy Homes compliance work must be done within 90 days.

-Inability to adhere to one of the Healthy Homes Standards inside of the deadlines can result in an amount of $7200.
-Additionally, if the most present Healthy Homes Statement of Compliance isn’t incorporated within a new, renewed or amended tenancy agreement it could result in an additional fine or violation fee.
+Inability to adhere to all of the Healthy Homes Standards by the end of the deadlines can result in an amount of $7200.
+Additionally, if a current Healthy Homes Statement of Compliance isn’t included within the new, renewed or revised tenancy contract, it could result in additional penalties or an infringement fee.

-Anyone can request details about the Healthy Homes Standard and how they relate to the home they reside in.
-If the landlord or the property manager doesn’t provide the necessary information within 21 days of having received the inquiry, they can be issued an infringement notice and be fined up to $750.
+Every tenant is entitled to request details regarding the Healthy Homes Standard and how they relate to the property they reside in.
+If the property manager fails to supply the information requested within 21 days from being informed of the request, they can receive an infringement letter and be fined as high as $750.

-In addition, there’s also a penalty as much as $900 for landlords or property managers providing a false or false Healthy Homes Statement of Compliance or any other information.
-The person who is responsible for this fine is the one who is listed on the tenancy agreement as the person who is who is letting the property It could also be the name of the landlord or the property management company.
+Additionally, there is an additional fine of approximately $900 for landlords or property managers that provide false or misleading Healthy Homes Compliance Statement or any other information.
+The person responsible for this fine is whoever is identified on the tenancy contract as the person renting the property and it could be the name of the landlord, or the company that manages the property.

-All information in the Compliance Statement requirements to be accurate at the time that the tenancy agreement is executed, and it should be maintained throughout the duration of the tenancy when any associated work has been completed.
+The information contained in the Statement of Compliance needs to be current at the time that the tenancy agreement is executed, and it should be maintained during the entire tenancy, as necessary work related to it is finished.

-It is important to be aware that a landlord with multiple rental properties may face additional fines for non-compliance.
-The most severe penalties are reserved only for serious breaches.
-Landlords with at least six rental properties could be fined as high as $50,000 and as high as $100,000 in the case of hearing claims.
+It is crucial to be aware that a landlord who own multiple rental properties may face greater penalties for non-compliance.
+The highest penalties are handed down for the most serious breaches, and landlords with six or more properties could be fined up to $50,000 and as high as $100,000 in hearings.

-In the end, a failure to meet compliance with Healthy Homes requirements can hit your pocket resulting in significant fines and still being required to comply with the regulations.
-Don’t take a chance with your rental property, contact us today and make arrangements to have a house inspection performed for your rental property.
+In the end, a failure to adhere to requirements of Healthy Homes requirements can hit your pocket hard, resulting in massive fines as well as still having to meet compliance.
+Don’t put your rental at risk. property Call us today and request an house assessment done for your rental property.

 See the full details for details on Residential Tenancies Act landlords responsibilities.